Particular/docs.particular.net/nservicebus/azure/azure-storage-persistence.md

 snippet:PersistenceWithAzureHost

-NOTE: In version 4, when hosting in the Azure role entrypoint provided by `NServiceBus.Hosting.Azure`, these persistence strategies will be enabled by default.
+NOTE: In Version 4, when hosting in the Azure role entrypoint provided by `NServiceBus.Hosting.Azure`, these persistence strategies will be enabled by default.

 ## Detailed Configuration